echox-js/echox/docs/what-is-echox.md

 ]);
 ```

 _EchoX.reactive_ returns a reactive scope, where stores the states you defined.
-Then you can bind states with the attributes or child nodes of DOMs using _EchoX.$_.
+Then you can bind states with the attributes or child nodes of DOMs using _use_.
 This is the _reactive_ in the philosophy.

 Please refer to [EchoX Reactive](/echox-reactive) for more information.